One of the advantages of the SELARL is that partners' liability is limited to the amount of their capital contribution.

 SELARL: advantages and disadvantages

-The SELARL (Société d'Exercice Libéral A Responsabilité Limitée) is for people practicing a regulated liberal profession.
+The SELARL (Sociétũ d’Exercice Libéral A Responsabilité Limitée) is designed for people in regulated professions.
 Here's everything you need to know!

 Legal forms